frePPLe/frepple/doc/model-reference/operations.rst

                                          populated on the operation.
 Only then is the operation registered as a replenishment method for the item at this location.

-                                         When the priority is 0, the operation is not actively used during planning.
+                                         When the priority is 0, the operation is not automatically used during planning.
+Only a planner can manually create manufacturing orders on it.

 description            string            Free format description.